wp-plugins/updraftplus/readme.txt

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

+= Development version: not yet released/supported =

+* TWEAK: Automatically change http(s):// to webdav(s):// in WebDAV URLs if the user overlooks the instructions
+* TWEAK: If SHOW TABLES returns no tables, then schedule a re-try later (presume the DB connection had been dropped)
+* TWEAK: Preceed warnings in the log file with [Warning]

 = 1.8.5 - 2014/01/09 =

 * FEATURE: Add option to exclude specified files from the 'uploads' backup.
 The default option will omit backing up backups created by at least 2 other backup plugins.